Culturally and Linguistically Appropriate Services (CLAS)

 - Tailor interventions and communications based on the unique circumstances of different populations.

-- Emphasize positive actions to be taken and ensure that community strengths and solutions are highlighted and drive local public health efforts.
+- Emphasize positive actions to be taken, ensure that community strengths and solutions are highlighted, and drive local public health efforts.

 - Recognize that some members of your audience of focus may not be able to follow public health recommendations due to their cultural norms, beliefs, or practices.

-- Analyze structural barriers (present and historical) that need to be addressed to best serve different populations at different levels and within different contexts.
+- Analyze structural barriers (present and historical) that must be addressed to best serve different populations at different levels and contexts.

 - Not all members of your audience of focus may have the same level of literacy.
 This includes both the ability to read and the ability to understand the content.

-- Use active verbs and plain language so that all members of your audience can understand the information.
+- Use active verbs and plain language so all audience members can understand the information.

 - Recognize that while some people may not be literate, they possess other life skills that enable them to lead meaningful lives and contribute positively to society.